 TRANSCRIPT: President Obama's Interview on "Good Morning America"

-Full Transcript of President Obama's Interview with Diane Sawyer
+Read the full transcript of President Obama's interview with Diane Sawyer.

 DIANE SAWYER: Do you still expect to get health care by the end of the year?

 SAWYER: If you don't, is it over for four years?

 OBAMA: We're going get it done.
 So, I won't engage in hypotheticals in which we don't.
 And the reason its going get done is because the American People understand it has to get done.
 I travel all across the country.
 And I've done so for the last two years now.
 Every town I visit, every city I go, people ask me, you know, "Why is it that my premiums have gone up-- two, three times in the last nine, ten years?
 What can I do when my employer says to me, 'We just can't afford to provide health care anymore'?"

 Governors who say Medicaid is-- breaking the bank.
 We're dealing here in Washington with a enormous federal deficit and debt that is largely driven by health care costs.
 So, with its families, businesses, or government, we know that we're going have to-- reform this system.
 And I'm confident that-- if everybody puts their minds to it, we can get it done.

 SAWYER: I'd like to start with family experience of health care.